Articles in Featuring Felines are written by

 Above: Jock V, resident at Chartwell 2010-2013, and (on the right) Franklin

 During the latter part of 2013 Jock V seemed to 'disappear off the radar'; visitors to Chartwell remarked on his absence and there was no news of him.
 In March 2014 it was announced that Jock VI had been taken on, and it transpired that former resident Jock V had formed such a strong bond with the human he lived with at the house that when she left it was felt best that he went with her.
 He is now happily retired and living in the country in Scotland.

 The new Jock previously called Malley did not have the best of starts in life and when he came to Chartwell's attention was at the Croydon Animal Samaritans (CAS) rescue shelter.
-Now he's cared for by the new house and collections manager at Churchill's former home, Katherine Barnett, who describes him as a 'very caring, loving cat' and thinks that visitors will get lots of enjoyment from seeing him around the property.
-Seven months old when he began his new career, he likes to take afternoon naps, is partial to tuna and finds Chartwell's Persian rugs good for lounging on; he also likes human company and doesn't enjoy being left alone for long.
-Apparently he also dislikes opera music!
+At Chartwell he was cared for by the new house and collections manager, Katherine Barnett, who described him as a 'very caring, loving cat' and thought that visitors would get lots of enjoyment from seeing him around the property.
+Seven months old when he began his new career, he liked to take afternoon naps, was partial to tuna and found Chartwell's Persian rugs good for lounging on; he also liked human company and didn't enjoy being left alone for long.
+Apparently he also disliked opera music!

 Since early 2011 the Jock-in-residence has maintained an active Facebook page where news and photos from Chartwell are shared.
 Young Jock VI, only very shortly after his debut in March, was already referring to longer-established feline Frankie as his 'assistant' the latter's views on the matter were not reported.